 When do I need an attorney?

-Most would assume that if you ask a lawyer, whether or not you need an attorney the answer would always be “Yes, you need an attorney to represent your legal interests.”
+Most would assume that if you ask a lawyer, whether or not you need a lawyer the answer would always be “Yes, you need an attorney to represent your legal interests.”
 However, this may not always be case.
 A lawyer can be helpful in every legal situation but there are steps you can take to avoid or minimize the need for an attorney.

 You SHOULD retain legal counsel if:

-- You will not be unable to appear on your court date;
+- You will not be unable to appear or prepare for your court date

 - You are charged with a criminal offense that could result in incarceration;